 Under the right circumstances, your federal employer can take merit-based actions against employees.
 MSPB cases exceed the normal set of circumstances.
 Individuals appeal because the actions may prevent them from seeking gainful employment in the future or securing a fair wage.
 The MSPB handles between 6,000 and 7,000 cases every year.

 Pertinent Information About Filing

 In most MSPB cases, employees must take action through the Office of Personnel Management (OPM) or the Office of Special Counsel first.
 If one of these or another relevant organization does not adequately resolve the case, the employee can file an appeal with the MSPB.

 Not every employee can file an appeal with the MSPB.
 Each action has a particular set of requirements that govern who can file and how.
 An agency must offer relevant appeals information any time it takes a potentially appealable action against that employee.

 Individuals can file an appeal online, through the mail, or via fax.
 The MSPB appeals page of the federal website contains the information needed to do so.
 Each appellant must submit the initial filing within 30 days of the effective date of an action at a local or regional MSPB field office.

 Filing the appeal is the first step in the claim process.
 After processing, the administrative judge will notify the agency of the claim.
 The judge may request additional evidence and arguments from both parties.
 While an appellant can represent him or herself during the proceedings, many retain legal counsel.

-If your employer treated you unfairly, or if you believe that you have a potentially viable appellate case, contact The Law Offices of Eric L. Pines, PLLC for a free MSPB claims consultation.
+If your employer treated you unfairly, or if you believe that you have a potentially viable appellate case, contact Pines Federal for a free MSPB claims consultation.
 We can explain your rights and obligations in clear, accessible language and give you the strategic guidance you need to have peace of mind.